dcaponi/soccer-league/README.md

 ### Build / Test / Run

-To run the macos binary `make run-macos`

 To run the tests & report coverage (requires golang) `make test`

-To install as a cli utility (only tested on mac - windows may vary) `make install`
+To build/install as a cli utility with golang (only tested on mac - windows may vary) `make install`

+To add the pre-built binary to path (macos) `make install-macos`

+#### ⚠️ A Note About MacOS Binaries & Security ⚠️
+You'll likely get hit with a security warning when you try running the pre-built binary for the first time.

+To fix, go to System Preferences > Security & Privacy

+you'll be presented with the warning about the binary not being from an identified developer.
+Allow this app to run.

+Try running the command again and click Open from the popup and you should be good to go.

-Run without adding to bin or path (requires golang) `make run`
+Run without adding to bin or path (requires golang) `make run-supplied` or `make run-n-ties` or `make run-all-ties`

 Run smoke test on sample-inputs and compare to expected outputs (requires golang) `make check`